thekylemcenery/Deleuzian_Neural_Network/README.md

 Labels (e.g. *Cat*, *Dog*, *Bird*, *Aquatic Mammal*) are provided for some animals but not all.
 This partial labeling is intentional: the network is not meant to learn fixed categories in the Aristotelian sense, but to generate **emergent clusters** in latent space.

-In other words, the data provides the **raw differences**—quantitative and qualitative traits—while the model organizes these differences into dynamic concepts, without presupposing fixed essences.
+In other words, the data provides the **raw differences** (quantitative and qualitative traits), while the model organizes these differences into dynamic concepts, without presupposing fixed essences.